Blachahaha/Test/trash/README.md

     end
 end
 ```
 It is very simple game object.
-In
+New class "WalkingDotObject" inherid by "S18T::Object" class.
+This is required for each game object!
+This class include two methods: start and update.
+Method start in S18T::Object classes is called only one then game object was created.
+In WalkingDotObject class on start method is set position of object and added simple sprite.
+In update method is checking if arrow buttons are pressed.
+The S18T::Input class, hes method self.Key( \_char ).
+This method return true if "\_char" was pressed.